Lam-Luu/Lam-Luu/README.md

 - 👋 Hi, I’m Lưu Tổng Triều Lam
 -  Student of Computer Science,class KHMT.2
 - 👀 I’m interested in topics related to planning for my future career
+- 🌱 Learning programming from the basics.
+- 👨‍💻 Interested in web development and open source projects.
+- 🛠️ Skills: HTML, CSS, JavaScript (or list other skills).
 - 🌱 I’m currently learning UIT
 - 💞️ I’m looking to collaborate on website or electronic media
 - 📫 How to reach me : contact on facebook Lam Lưu or my phone is 0782717245